The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 - Assuming unwritten rules and policies are self-evident.

 - Delaying explanations regarding how new employees can contribute to the organization.

 One of the best things you can do for new employees is to give them work right from the beginning.

-Pair them up with an established employee that can put them to work.
+Pair them up with an established employee who can put them to work.
 New employees need to work and want to know how they can be useful.

 Integrate your new hires into the group with talks about funny incidents, things that went wrong, how they handled problems, and how their superiors work.